GuMiner/GuCommon/README.md

 ## Usage
 --------------
-The author suggests downloading this code as a submodule and integrating the code directly into your application; the solution is provided only for testing and verification purposes.
+The author suggests downloading this code as a submodule and integrating the code directly into your application; the solution is provided only for testing, verification, and to automatically generate the 'Project.txt' and 'Filter.txt' files.

 To integrate this code in your own application:

 1. Download the dependencies -- put libraries and include files in your project.
 2. 'git submodule add https://github.com/GuMiner/GuCommon.git'
 3. 'git submodule init'
 4. 'git submodule update'
-5. Add "gucommon" to your VS project include search list.
-6. Add the 'Project' section of 'ProjectAndFilter.txt' to your VS project.
-7. Add the 'filter' section of 'ProjectAndFilter.txt' to your VS filter.
+5. Add the code you'd like to consume.

 ## Dependencies
 ---------------
-If you're including this DLL or using this code directly, you'll need to also use these dependencies and include their (MIT-compliant) licenses with your source code.
+If you're including this DLL or using this code directly, you'll also need these dependencies.
+Place the 'lib' files in the lib directory, 'include' files in the include directory, and DLLs (if applicable) in the consuming project.

 * [GLM 0.9.8.1] (http://glm.g-truc.net/0.9.8/index.html)
 * [GLFW 3.2.1] (http://www.glfw.org/)